alexpopester/Shakeitoff/README.md

 # Shakeitoff
-This is for you taylor
+This is a scientific visualization of an Earth Quake simulation using pyvista and paraview.